lasarobotics/FTCVision/README.md

 project(':ftc-cameratest').projectDir = new File('ftc-vision/ftc-cameratest') <- only if you want to enable the camera testing app
 ```
 - You can now write your custom `VisionOpMode`!

+## Installing from Scratch *(for testing only - deprecated)*

+1. Clone FTCVision into a clean directory (outside your robot controller app) using the following command: `git clone --depth=1 https://github.com/lasarobotics/ftcvision`.
+2. Open the FTCVision project using Android Studio
+3. Copy your OpModes from your robot controller directory into the appropriate directory within `ftc-robotcontroller`.
+Then, modify the `FtcOpModeRegister` appropriately to add your custom OpModes.
+4. Before running the app for the first time, install the "OpenCV Manager" from the Google Play Store to enable Vision processing.
+5. Run and test the code!
+Let us know if you encounter any difficulties.
+6. You can now write your own `VisionOpMode`!

 ## Status
 This library is complete as of World Championship 2016.
 If you have any questions or would like to help, send a note to `smo-key` (contact info on profile) or open an issue.
 Thank you!